 - Your spouse or dependent children live in Spain

-Many non-resident owners of property in Spain are blissfully unaware of this tax.
+Many non resident owners of property in Spain, are unaware of this tax.

-If you miss paying your non-resident tax then the debt is held against your property until it is either sold or bequeathed.
+If you miss paying your non resident property tax, then the debt is held against your property until it is either sold or otherwise transferred to a new owner.
 When this happens, it means that you:

 - cannot change the names on the Title Deed until the debt is settled

-- may have to pay late payment interest as well as sanctions
+- may have to pay late payment interest as well as other penalties

 - might be caught out through one of the Spanish Tax Authority’s anti-tax fraud campaigns